 - Remind DIG members to bring their DNA account login details if they require any individual assistance.

-- DIG members might like to bring their own laptops or tablets.
+- Encourage DIG members to bring their own laptops or tablets (and provide power for charging).

 The biggest challenge with DIGs is managing members who are at different stages of learning.
 We welcome new members every time we open the doors – and we get them, so we have to be flexible enough to cater for beginners as well as the more experienced members, all at the same time.
 DIG groups evolve over time according to the experiences and interests of the members.
 Be flexible, provide value, and make joining and contributing easy and satisfying.